zextras/carbonio-shell-ui/api-extractor/carbonio-shell-ui.api.md

 // @public (undocumented)
 export type UtilityBarComponentProps = {
     mode: PanelMode;
     setMode: (mode: PanelMode) => void;
 };

 // @public (undocumented)
 type UtilityView = CarbonioAccessoryView<UtilityBarComponentProps> & {
     button: string | ComponentType<UtilityBarComponentProps>;
     component: ComponentType<UtilityBarComponentProps>;
     label: string;
     panelVisible: boolean;
 };

 // @public (undocumented)
 type ValueOf<T> = T[keyof T];

-// @public @deprecated (undocumented) export const xmlSoapFetch: AppDependantExports['xmlSoapFetch'];

 // @public (undocumented)
 interface ZimletProp {
     // (undocumented)
     _content: string;
     // (undocumented)
     name: string;
     // (undocumented)
     zimlet: string;
 }

 // Warnings were encountered during analysis:
 //
-// lib/boot/app/app-dependant-exports.d.ts:10:5 - (ae-forgotten-export) The symbol "AppActions" needs to be exported by the entry point lib.d.ts
+// lib/boot/app/app-dependant-exports.d.ts:9:5 - (ae-forgotten-export) The symbol "AppActions" needs to be exported by the entry point lib.d.ts
-// lib/boot/app/app-dependant-exports.d.ts:17:5 - (ae-forgotten-export) The symbol "IntegrationActions" needs to be exported by the entry point lib.d.ts
+// lib/boot/app/app-dependant-exports.d.ts:16:5 - (ae-forgotten-export) The symbol "IntegrationActions" needs to be exported by the entry point lib.d.ts
-// lib/boot/app/app-dependant-exports.d.ts:18:5 - (ae-forgotten-export) The symbol "getEditSettingsForApp" needs to be exported by the entry point lib.d.ts
+// lib/boot/app/app-dependant-exports.d.ts:17:5 - (ae-forgotten-export) The symbol "getEditSettingsForApp" needs to be exported by the entry point lib.d.ts
-// lib/boot/app/app-dependant-exports.d.ts:19:5 - (ae-forgotten-export) The symbol "getI18n_2" needs to be exported by the entry point lib.d.ts
+// lib/boot/app/app-dependant-exports.d.ts:18:5 - (ae-forgotten-export) The symbol "getI18n_2" needs to be exported by the entry point lib.d.ts
-// lib/boot/app/app-dependant-exports.d.ts:20:5 - (ae-forgotten-export) The symbol "getTFunction" needs to be exported by the entry point lib.d.ts
+// lib/boot/app/app-dependant-exports.d.ts:19:5 - (ae-forgotten-export) The symbol "getTFunction" needs to be exported by the entry point lib.d.ts
-// lib/boot/app/app-dependant-exports.d.ts:23:5 - (ae-forgotten-export) The symbol "getAppContextHook" needs to be exported by the entry point lib.d.ts
+// lib/boot/app/app-dependant-exports.d.ts:20:5 - (ae-forgotten-export) The symbol "getAppContextHook" needs to be exported by the entry point lib.d.ts
-// lib/boot/app/app-dependant-exports.d.ts:24:5 - (ae-forgotten-export) The symbol "getAppContext_2" needs to be exported by the entry point lib.d.ts
+// lib/boot/app/app-dependant-exports.d.ts:21:5 - (ae-forgotten-export) The symbol "getAppContext_2" needs to be exported by the entry point lib.d.ts
-// lib/boot/app/app-dependant-exports.d.ts:25:5 - (ae-forgotten-export) The symbol "getAppHook" needs to be exported by the entry point lib.d.ts
+// lib/boot/app/app-dependant-exports.d.ts:22:5 - (ae-forgotten-export) The symbol "getAppHook" needs to be exported by the entry point lib.d.ts
-// lib/boot/app/app-dependant-exports.d.ts:26:5 - (ae-forgotten-export) The symbol "getApp_2" needs to be exported by the entry point lib.d.ts
+// lib/boot/app/app-dependant-exports.d.ts:23:5 - (ae-forgotten-export) The symbol "getApp_2" needs to be exported by the entry point lib.d.ts
-// lib/boot/app/app-dependant-exports.d.ts:27:5 - (ae-forgotten-export) The symbol "addBoard_2" needs to be exported by the entry point lib.d.ts
+// lib/boot/app/app-dependant-exports.d.ts:24:5 - (ae-forgotten-export) The symbol "addBoard_2" needs to be exported by the entry point lib.d.ts
 // lib/network/edit-settings.d.ts:3:5 - (ae-forgotten-export) The symbol "ModifyPropertiesResponse" needs to be exported by the entry point lib.d.ts
 // lib/network/edit-settings.d.ts:4:5 - (ae-forgotten-export) The symbol "ModifyPrefsResponse" needs to be exported by the entry point lib.d.ts
 // lib/network/edit-settings.d.ts:5:5 - (ae-forgotten-export) The symbol "ModifyIdentityResponse" needs to be exported by the entry point lib.d.ts